 Live Audiovisual Performances

-Over the past years, I have been working in collaboration with Mateo Amaral to support live audiovisual performances, taking advantage of the power Unity3D for live interactive rendering, by allowing a virtual world to be controlled and remixed using audio control (OSC).
+Over the past 10 years, I have been working in collaboration with Mateo Amaral to support transmedia audiovisual performances, taking advantage of the power game engines for live interactive rendering, by allowing a virtual world to be controlled and remixed using audio control (OSC).
 This was used in multiple live performances and video installations, both showcased internationally.

 Art and Science in Research

 To a lesser extent, I was also involved in art & science projects from my research institutes.
-During my studies, I was involved in the collaboration between PLADEMA and Patricio Gonzalez in his project Efecto mariposa; no great contribution came from my part, but it was a direct inspiration for Inner Garden, and I will be forever grateful of being part of that collaboration.
+During my studies, I was involved in the collaboration between PLADEMA and Patricio Gonzalez in his project Efecto mariposa; no great contribution came from my part, but it was a direct inspiration for Inner Garden, and I will be forever grateful for being part of that collaboration.

 In research, a series of experience-driven projects started with Inner Garden (an augmented sandbox containing a world in miniature connected to our physiology).
-After that, we have worked in multiple projects in close collaboration with Jérémy Frey and his startup Ullo, and multiple of these projects (including modular physiology, soon to be published) have turned into products and showcased in CES las Vegas (2019-2020).
+After that, we worked on multiple projects in close collaboration with Jérémy Frey and his startup Ullo, and multiple of these projects (including modular physiology, soon to be published) have turned into products and showcased at CES las Vegas (2019-2020).

 Inria-Potioc was also involved in multiple Art and Science projects, one of the most relevant ones is the collaboration with the artist Cécile Léna for the creation of tangible and augmented reality applications.
 My role was to provide advice and technical guidance to the students attached to these projects, notably Clémentine Petit.
 Another axis of interest is the use of technology for didactical purposes.
-I assisted the formation and the creation of application to this end, particularly with Philippe Giraudeau during his PhD.
+I assisted in the formation and the development of the application to this end, particularly with Philippe Giraudeau during his PhD. that turned into his startup Co-Idea.
 This was also explored in collaboration with Ullo, taking a more playful approach.